 Neglect is frequently polysensory, with similar problems in the tactile and auditory modalities.
 Posterior parietal cortex (specifically, area 5) lesions also induce complex somatosensory impairments, particularly astereognosis (or tactile agnosia: an inability to recognize objects by touch) and amorphosynthesis (impairment of body image).
-In general, lesions of more anterior/superior regions of this area of superior parietal cortex (area 5) have greater impact on somatosensory spatial processing than more posterior/inferior regions (area 7), which impact more on visuospatial cognition.
+In general, lesions of more anterior/superior regions of this area of superior parietal cortex (area 5) have a greater impact on somatosensory spatial processing than lesions of more posterior/inferior regions (area 7), which affect visuospatial cognition more.

 Illustrations of left-sided neglect following right parietal lesions.
-Above: drawing from memory.
-Right: neglect is often object-centred.
+Above: drawing from memory (from Beschin et al., 2000)3}.
+Right: neglect is often object-centred (from Zigmond et al., 1999)1}.